 – Maximising the potential of established sources in pharmacovigilance: spontaneous reporting systems and observational studies

 – The challenges of leveraging safety data from clinical trials

 – Contributions from the world of pharmacogenomics

 – Integrating safety data to meet the needs of different stakeholders

 – Different approaches to inform on COVID-19 vaccine safety

 – Big data in pharmacovigilance

-Presentations have been invited from speakers with different professional roles from the global community of pharmacovigilance.
+Presentations had been invited from speakers with different professional roles from the global community of pharmacovigilance.

-The Symposium has been awarded 11.75 CPD credits by the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom.
+The Symposium was awarded 11.75 CPD credits by the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom.

 |May 10||09:00 - 17:30 UTC+1|